 Photography is optional.
-You may choose to bring a photo you took and enter in the local contest.
-4-H pictures are due in the February Meeting.
+You may print a photo you took by March for the 4-H local contest.

-- ☆ One photo in each category may be entered (only 8 total per 4-H member) - → Put your name, school, teacher, grade, and category on the back of EACH picture!
+- No photos smaller than a 4x6 may be entered. - ☼ One photo in each category may be entered (only 8 total per 4-H member) - → Put your name, school, teacher, grade, and category on the back of EACH picture!
 Then place the pictures in an envelope to give the 4-H agent. - ★ Editing digital photography is acceptable.
 Examples: black and white, sepia, collage, color effects, etc. - ★ Entries will be judged on neatness, following the rules, quality of photo. - ★ Be creative.
-Check out the "subject", the background and the lighting, for best results. - ☆ Placing's: County 1st, 2nd and 3rd in each category with a premier photographer chosen from the eight 1st place photos. - Check out the State 4-H Rules and winning examples at the website: https://4h.tennessee.edu/Pages/phtosrch.aspx
+Check out the "subject", the background and the lighting, for best results. - → Placing's: County 1st, 2nd and 3rd in each category with a premier photographer chosen from the eight 1st place photos. - ☆ Check out the State 4-H Rules and winning examples at the website: https://4h.tennessee.edu/4-h-photo-search-contest/